kazagistar/fungitrack/README.md

 - If you want to push back to the repo, you will have to send me your github username so I can add you as a collaborator.

+- If the database is broken, you can use the '--reload' parameter to erase and reset all server data. `--config <filename>` lets you use a temporary alterative configuration file. `--help` will show all command line parameters.

 ### Workflow ###